prodigeni/scala-backend/phalanx/README.md

 ### /match
-Paremeters are the same as for `/check`, but results will be a json list (potentially empty) of matching rules.
+Paremeters are the same as for `/check`, but results will be a json list (potentially empty) of matching rule ids.

 `> curl "http://localhost:8080/match?lang=en&type=content&content=hello"`